 A long standing supporter of our work and provides vital funding to enable us to offer employment, self-employment and skills training to local residents.

 Has provided European Regional Development Funding to our Enterprise Projects since 2012 enabling us to assist thousands of local residents to start or grow their business.

-We are working across the Black Country supporting those furthest from the labour market to explore self-employment as a route to work.
+We are working across the Black Country supporting those furthest from the labor market to explore self-employment as a route to work.

 Heart of England Community Foundation contracted us as a delivery partner on their Black Country Building Better Opportunities COMMUNITY MATTERS project:

-Wolverhampton Learning Platform CIC is a group of seven organisations working together in the Wolverhampton area to support Wolverhampton residents into work, education and training
+A group of five organisations working together in the Wolverhampton area to support Wolverhampton residents into work, education and training.

-Good Things Foundation, is another longstanding partner providing funding and support to enable us to provide a wide range of vital online training and support services for our Clients.
+A longstanding partner providing funding and support to enable us to provide a wide range of vital online training and support services for our Clients.

 Wolves Aid Community Trust have supported us with funding for a staff member to support and expend our volunteering services for Clients.